-‘That’s probably her younger sister’.
-‘She’s probably not a good parent’.
-‘She probably isn’t from a good family’.
-‘She probably sleeps around’.
-These are just some common misconceptions many people have about young mums, especially those under the age of 21.
-To most people, looking like a child while carrying one in your arms warrants tongue wagging and eye rolling – a sad reality that many young mums face on a daily basis.
+“That’s probably her younger sister.”
+“She’s probably not a good parent.”
+“She probably isn’t from a good family.”
+“She probably sleeps around.”
+These are just some common misconceptions many people have about young mums in Singapore, especially those under the age of 21.
+To most people, looking like a child while carrying one in your arms warrants tongue wagging and eye-rolling.
+It’s a sad reality many young mums face on a daily basis.
 Because of these stigmas, young mums often feel alone and isolated.
-We’ve been talking to 25 year old, Shermaine Chngy, mum of four-year-old Everleigh, about how even with a strong support system she feels the judging glares from the public at large.
+We’ve been talking to 25-year-old Shermaine Chngy, mum of four-year-old Everleigh, about how even with a strong support system she feels the judging glares from the public at large.
 Here’s what she has to say about her struggles as a young mum and how she’s determined to fight the stereotype.

 Becoming a young mum

 Being in your twenties is usually a time for discovery and focusing on school, graduating from university, figuring things out and making mistakes.
-This was exactly so for Shermaine: as a typical 20 year-old she enjoyed hanging out with her friends, practicing Brazilian Jiu-Jitsu and working towards finishing her Polytechnic diploma.
+And, at age 20, the same was true for Shermaine.
+She enjoyed hanging out with her friends, practising Brazilian Jiu-Jitsu and working towards finishing her diploma.
 All that came to a grinding halt when she found out she was pregnant.
 “I was shocked because I was on the pill.
 I didn’t know how to feel at that time.
-It seemed really unreal because I was probably too immature to even understand the gravity of the situation,” Shermaine told us.
+It seemed really unreal because I was probably too immature to even understand the gravity of the situation,” she told us.

 Shermaine’s friends were divided about her pregnancy.
-She had some she could rely on and who thoughtfully brought her food when she wasn’t up to going out, but then she had others who had no qualms in telling her she was ruining her life.
+She had some she could rely on and who thoughtfully brought her food when she wasn’t up to going out.
+But then she had others who had no qualms in telling her she was ruining her life.
 Similarly, her classmates were in two camps.
-There were the ones who would be unkind and rude to her, but others who were not only encouraging, but would also help her catch up on work she had missed in class for doctor’s appointments.
+There were the ones who would be unkind and rude to her, but others who were not only encouraging, but would also help her catch up on work she’d missed in class.

-HoneyKids’ Ed, Tracy, had her eldest child at 26 years old but looked much younger.
-And one (of the many) comments she’ll never forget was on her commute to work on the London Underground.
-A kind woman (also standing) struck up a conversation about how manners and chivalry were seemingly dead, and that the fact no one had given her a seat was outrageous.
-A middle aged man retorted, from his seat, “Well, if these teenagers will get themselves knocked up then that’s their look out, not mine.
+HoneyKids’ mum Tracy can relate.
+While she wasn’t a young mum in Singapore, she faced stigma in London.
+She had her eldest child at 26, but looked much younger.
+One comment she says she’ll never forget was on her commute on the Tube.
+A woman (also standing) struck up a conversation about manners and the fact no one had given a pregnant woman a seat was outrageous.
+A middle-aged man retorted, from his seat: “Well, if these teenagers will get themselves knocked up then that’s their issue, not mine.
 She’s a child herself.
 She’s capable of standing.”
-Tracy *may* have re-educated that man rather vehemently that day, and is hopeful that he was never so judgey again.
+(Tracy *may* have re-educated that man rather vehemently that day.)

-For Shermaine the criticism didn’t stop even after she gave birth.
-“While holding my daughter, I’ve had aunties coming up to me and asking ‘Is this your child?’, ‘Are you educated?’, ‘Why didn’t you abort your baby?’, ‘It’s going to be hard for people to accept you’… When it happens I end up justifying myself and telling them I’m pursuing my degree and then calmly walk away.”
+For Shermaine, the criticism didn’t stop even after she gave birth.
+“While holding my daughter, I’ve had aunties coming up to me and asking ‘Is this your child?’
+‘Are you educated?’
+‘Why didn’t you abort your baby?’ or ‘It’s going to be hard for people to accept you.’
+When it happens, I end up justifying myself and telling them I’m pursuing my degree and then calmly walk away.”

-These days Shermaine very much takes it all in her stride.
-Instead of focusing on the negativity she (still) gets from strangers, Shermaine chooses to ignore, and instead concentrates on being the best mummy that she can be to Everleigh.
+These days, Shermaine very much takes it all in her stride.
+Instead of focusing on the negativity she (still) gets from strangers, Shermaine ignores it.
+Instead, she concentrates on being the best mummy she can be to Everleigh.
 “The best thing about being a mum is seeing your child grow and having her tell me that she loves and misses me – it’s the most amazing feeling in the world!
 It makes all the sacrifices worth it.”

 Despite her busy schedule, Shermaine tries to be there for her daughter as much as she can and is very much a hands-on mum.
-She brings Everleigh to school, helps out on class trips and also has her daughter come along to her Brazilian Jiu-Jitsu practice at Evolve MMA.
+She brings Everleigh to school, helps out on class trips and also has her daughter come along to her Brazilian Jiu-Jitsu practice.